Install

 5. CSS

-Once the font is imported, you can reference it in your CSS stylesheets, CSS Modules, or CSS-in-JS.
-Use the font family name associated with the font package you installed.
-For example:
+Once the font is imported, you can reference it in your CSS stylesheets, CSS Modules, or CSS-in-JS using the font family name.

 ⬤⬤